takuti/takuti.me/_content/en/note/pedagogy.md

 Even if everyone followed best practices with good intentions at a micro level, gaps and inequalities will emerge as soon as multiple agents start interacting with each other and forming a system.
 No two people are the same!

 Thus, it'd be essential to provide options when it comes to teaching and learning.
 I didn't find modern pedagogy helpful in my French classroom, but the same format can work perfectly for other subjects.
-Or I may simply enjoy receiving one-way lectures at school and reflecting independently, and deeply, at home.
+Or I may enjoy receiving one-way lectures at school and reflecting independently, and deeply, at home.
 Meanwhile, you may need a personal tutor rather than a group teacher.

 **This is the personalization and inclusion problem**.
 In [his 2017 interview](https://dataskeptic.com/blog/episodes/2017/recommender-systems-live-from-farcon) (around 37'15), computer scientist Joseph Konstan raised education as one of the most underdeveloped domains in recommender system applications; even though teaching methods and practices have been diversified, many classrooms still progress sequentially without much customization, and this naturally excludes those who cannot follow the "normal" route.

 It's not to say which teaching method is better or worse.
-Rather, since everything can potentially work, we need to first understand learners' context at the right granularity.
+Rather, since everything can potentially work, we need first to understand learners' context at the right granularity.
 And a tailored learning path needs to be co-developed with them.